 Visiting a historic site during your family vacation is fun for inquisitive minds of all ages.
 While younger kids play with the site’s interactive elements, parents and grandparents can delve more deeply into the artifacts and uncover the stories they tell.
 Because each age group approaches the material with a different point of view, interpreting them together helps everyone gain new perspectives not only of the sites themselves, but of each other.

 You’re never too old—or too young—to learn something new, and there’s no better classroom than Minnesota.
-Learning getaways come in all shapes and sizes, but for multigenerational travelers, we recommend wildlife-focused treasures like the International Wolf Center and North American Bear Center, both in Ely, or Wabasha’s National Eagle Center.
-Each offer naturalist-led programs, interactive exhibits, cultural and historical displays with plenty of handicapped accessibility.
+Learning getaways come in all shapes and sizes, but for multigenerational travelers, we recommend wildlife-focused treasures like Minnesota zoos, the International Wolf Center and North American Bear Center, both in Ely, or Wabasha’s National Eagle Center.
+Each offers naturalist-led programs, interactive exhibits and cultural and historical displays with plenty of handicapped accessibility.

 Large groups with a wide variety of needs understandably need a variety of loding options.
 Think about what suits your group best: Do you enjoy lots of togetherness with everyone sleeping under one roof?
 A family reunion cabin at a resort, a private vacation home rental or a houseboat may suit your group best.
 Need more room to spread out?
 Rent multiple cabins or townhomes at the same resort, or connecting rooms at a hotel, which offer both communal hangout space and space for alone time.

 Resorts throughout Minnesota provide these options, along with on-site activities like kayaking, fishing, dog sledding, cross-country skiing, game rooms, golf courses, spas and more.
 Many offer specialty packages catered to family vacations and reunions and would be happy to host your multigenerational group.